djh00t/docker_log_watcher/README.md

-# Bazarr Log Error Handler
+# Docker Log Watcher

-This script retrieves Bazarr logs, identifies errors, and attempts to either repair, delete, or remux corrupted files.
-The script supports both command-line arguments and environment variables, including the use of a `.env` file for storing sensitive data such as API keys for Sonarr and Radarr.
+This script retrieves docker logs, watches for specific patterns which trigger actions.
+The script supports both command-line arguments and environment variables, including the use of a `.env` file for storing sensitive data such as API keys.

 ## Features